Dean Acheson

 Dean Gooderham Acheson (/ˈætʃᵻsən/ ATCH-iss-ən; April 11, 1893 – October 12, 1971) was an American politician and lawyer.
-As the 51st U.S. Secretary of State, he set the foreign policy of the Harry S. Truman administration from 1949 to 1953.
+As the 51st U.S. secretary of state, he set the foreign policy of the Harry S. Truman administration from 1949 to 1953.
 He was also Truman's main foreign policy advisor from 1945 to 1947 during early years of the Cold War.
 Acheson helped design the Truman Doctrine and the Marshall Plan, as well as the North Atlantic Treaty Organization.
 He was in private law practice from July 1947 to December 1948.

 After 1949, Acheson came under political attack from Republicans led by Senator Joseph McCarthy over Truman's policy toward the People's Republic of China.
 During the Cuban Missile Crisis of 1962, President John F. Kennedy called upon Acheson for advice, bringing him into the executive committee (ExComm), a strategic advisory group.
 As a private citizen in 1968, he counseled President Lyndon B. Johnson to negotiate for peace with North Vietnam.

 Early life and education

 Dean Gooderham Acheson was born in Middletown, Connecticut, on April 11, 1893.
-His father, Edward Campion Acheson, was an English-born Canadian (immigrated to Canada in 1881) who became a Church of England priest after graduating from Wycliffe College and later became a bishop of the Episcopal Church.
+His father, Edward Campion Acheson, was an English-born Canadian (immigrated to Canada in 1881) who became a Church of England priest after graduating from Wycliffe College, and later a bishop of the Episcopal Church.
 He moved to the U.S., eventually becoming Bishop of Connecticut.
 His mother, Eleanor Gertrude (Gooderham), was a Canadian-born descendant of William Gooderham, Sr. (1790–1881), a founder of the Gooderham and Worts Distillery of Toronto.
 Like his father, Acheson was a staunch Democrat and opponent of prohibition.

 Acheson attended Groton School and Yale College (1912–1915), where he joined Scroll and Key Society, was elected to Phi Beta Kappa, and was a brother of the Delta Kappa Epsilon fraternity (Phi chapter).
+In 1911, upon graduating from Groton and prior to entering Yale, he obtained a summer job with a work crew on the Grand Trunk Pacific Railway through family connections; during this period, his co-workers instilled in him "a priceless possession, joy in life."
 At Groton and Yale he had the reputation of a partier and prankster; he was somewhat aloof but still popular with his classmates; his friends included Cole Porter and Archibald MacLeish.
 Acheson's well-known, reputed arrogance—he disdained the curriculum at Yale because it focused on memorizing subjects already known—was apparent early.
 At Harvard Law School from 1915 to 1918, however, he was swept away by the intellect of professor Felix Frankfurter and finished fifth in his class.